Emirhan1699/Grid-Maintenance-Analysis/README.md

 # ⚡ Grid Maintenance and Outage Impact Analysis
 *🇹🇷 Türkçe versiyon için [aşağıya kaydırın](#türkçe-versiyon)*

+## 📌 Project Overview
-This project was developed to analyze the impact of grid maintenance operations on power outages.
-The dashboard provides analytical insights into how maintenance activities influence both the frequency and duration of outages across different operational centers.
+Electrical grid reliability is critical for minimizing service disruptions and ensuring continuous energy delivery.
+This project was developed to evaluate the quantitative impact of scheduled grid maintenance operations on power outages across various regional operational centers.
+By transforming raw grid telemetry and maintenance logs into actionable business intelligence, the dashboard provides deep analytical visibility into how proactive interventions influence fault frequencies, customer disruptions, and total outage durations.

 > **🔒 Data Privacy Notice:** Due to strict company confidentiality, all original datasets and the Power BI Template (`.pbit`) file have been permanently excluded.
 This repository showcases the project design, visual structures, and analytical insights exclusively through documentation and screenshots.